Cheng0315/beautiful-places-to-visit/README.md

 # Beautiful Places To Visit

-This Ruby Gem provides a CLI to view information on 10 beautiful places you can visit in the US and 10 beautiful places you can visit outside the US based on the time.com website.
+This Ruby Gem provides a CLI to view information on 10 beautiful places you can visit in the US and 10 beautiful places you can visit outside the US, based on the time.com website.

 ## Installation